 While they know there will be challenges ahead, parents Jenelle and Ian simply want their kids to be happy, a vision we share at Telethon Kids.
 Through CliniKids, our dedicated clinical service for autism and developmental delays, we’re giving families like the Russos access to individually tailored, holistic supports and the very best evidence-based therapies in the world so that children like Isla and Miles can live their best lives.

 When James was diagnosed with type 1 diabetes at the age of 10, he didn’t know anyone with diabetes and felt quite alone in dealing with the chronic disease.
 Back then, he used painful insulin injections to manage his condition and round-the-clock monitoring to keep his levels in check.

-Fast forward eight years, and things have changed markedly.
+Fast forward nine years, and things have changed markedly.
 The development of new technologies and therapies by diabetes researchers like our team at Telethon Kids Institute, has led to dramatic improvements in managing and living with the disease for James and many others like him.

 While COVID-19 may have put a temporary halt on James’ plans to study landscape architecture in Melbourne, it’s freed up more time for his other passion – rally car racing.
 It’s the perfect sport for James because it requires stamina, muscle control and concentration.
 It also allows him to have a pitstop when he needs to keep his blood glucose levels in check.

 Type 1 diabetes is the most common childhood chronic disease and a big area of focus for our researchers at Telethon Kids.
 We are working alongside diabetes advocates like James to develop more effective therapies, improve the quality of life for those living with this lifelong disease, and ensure all these kids have the childhood they deserve.

 27 years old